-A young carer is a person under 18 who provides or intends to provide care for another person.
-This can relate to care for a family member or friend of the family who is physically or mentally ill, frail elderly, disabled or misuses alcohol/ substances.
+A young carer is a person under 18 years old who provides or intends to provide care for another person.
+This can be caring for a family member or friend of the family who is physically or mentally ill, frail elderly, disabled or misuses alcohol or substances.

 - 55% of young carers are caring for a parent